TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 ### Basic set
-The basic set of signatures (<a href="./matlab/TOSSH_code/TOSSH/TOSSH_code/calculation_functions/calc_BasicSet.html" target="_blank">calc_BasicSet.m</a>) are designed to cover the five components of a natural streamflow regime as defined by Richter et al. (1996) and Poff et al. (1997): magnitude, frequency, duration, timing and rate of change.
+The basic set of signatures (<a href="./matlab/TOSSH_code/TOSSH/TOSSH_code/calculation_functions/calc_BasicSet.html" target="_blank">calc_BasicSet.m</a>) is designed to cover the five components of a natural streamflow regime as defined by Richter et al. (1996) and Poff et al. (1997): magnitude, frequency, duration, timing, and rate of change.
 As Poff et al. (1997) state, these components “can be used to characterize the entire range of flows and specific hydrologic phenomena, such as floods or low flows, that are critical to the integrity of river ecosystems”.